archivesspace/tech-docs/architecture/background_jobs.md

 permission is included in the `repository_managers` group.

-When a JobRunner registers it can specify additional create and cancel permssions.
+When a JobRunner registers it can specify additional create and cancel permissions.
 (See below for more information)

 ## Types, Runners and Schemas